nihzh/nihzh.github.io/docs/Edinburgh/Applied Machine Learning.md

 # Reinforcement Learning
 Learn how to interact with its environment
-Learn a **policy** which specifies the action to take in response to obeservation of the environment Agents aims to maximise their reward
+Learn a **policy** which specifies the action to take in response to observation of the environment Agents aims to maximise their reward

 # Ethics